cawfree/rippleware/README.md

     ),
   );

-app('The only value this will ever return.'); // "The only value this will ever return." app('Some other value')); // "The only value this will ever return."
+await app('The only value this will ever return.'); // "The only value this will ever return." await app('Some other value')); // "The only value this will ever return."
 ```

 #### 4.1 `useGlobal`